innesm4/authcrud/readme.md

 ## CRUD Application with login system

-Using Laravel 4 and Sentry 2
+Laravel 4 and Sentry 2